Melania Trump Women’s Day Dress Not Red: Ivanka’s $1,450 Roksanda Dress [Photos]

 Melania smiled as she made her way through the crowd at the White House, while other women spent their days away from work as their method of recognizing International Women’s Day.
 Tweets about the day filled Twitter, as some women took the day off of work in protest and marched in the streets for a variety of rights.

 Along with being encouraged to wear red to mark the day, women were urged to not spend money shopping online or in brick-and-mortar stores — that is, unless their purchases were benefiting businesses owned by minorities or women.
-Away from the White House luncheon, Nancy Pelosi promoted “A Day Without a Woman” sentiments by speaking to lawmakers outside the Capitol steps about women succeeding meaning that the entire world succeeds as a result.
+Away from the White House luncheon, Nancy Pelosi promoted “A Day Without a Woman” sentiments by speaking to lawmakers outside the Capitol steps about women succeeding, meaning that the entire world succeeds as a result.

 Whereas the current first lady served as the host of the White House luncheon, former first lady Michelle Obama no longer had such direct White House duties.
 Instead, Mrs. Obama visited a local high school in Washington, D.C., named Francis L. Cardozo Senior High School.